6 Types of Pavement Failure : Cracking, Pot Holes, Depressions, Rutting, Corrugation & Ravelling

 a.
 Determine the primary source of the problem and the best way to repair it.

 b.
-If a problem is seen on the surface course, the crack filler is applied.
+The crack filler is applied if a problem is seen on the surface course.

 c.
 Causes of Alligator Cracking in Rigid Pavement